c-w/ghp-import/README.md

     Usage: ghp-import [OPTIONS] DIRECTORY

 	Options:
 	  -n          Include a .nojekyll file in the branch.
+	  -c CNAME    Write a CNAME file with the given CNAME.
 	  -m MESG     The commit message to use on the target branch.
 	  -p          Push the branch to origin/{branch} after committing.
+	  -f          Force the push to the repository
-      -r REMOTE       The name of the remote to push to. [origin] -b BRANCH       Name of the branch to write to. [gh-pages] -s USE_SHELL    Use the shell when invoking Git.
-[False] -l FOLLOWLINKS  Follow symlinks when adding files.
+	  -r REMOTE   The name of the remote to push to. [origin] -b BRANCH   Name of the branch to write to. [gh-pages] -s          Use the shell when invoking Git.
+[False] -l          Follow symlinks when adding files.
 [False] -h, --help  show this help message and exit

 Its pretty simple.
 Inside your repository just run `ghp-import $DOCS_DIR` where `$DOCS_DIR` is the path to the **built** documentation.
 This will write a